glotchimo/apodo/README.md

 The first phase of alpha development will be the porting of the entire Vibora library into Gato.
 This will not simply be a copy-paste job; the goal of this process is to clean and optimize the modules that are coming over to make the future of development simpler and easier.

+All port changes will be commited to a development branch, and once the entire port is complete, then development will be merged onto master.
+After this has been completed, development merges to master will occur on a release basis.

+Another thing to note is that, until the entire port is complete, there will be no need or application for tests, as we will not have a complete library to work with, and many modules will have missing first-party dependencies.

 Once all source has been ported over, we will begin the testing/monitoring and fixing processes.
 There are a few major bottlenecks and design flaws that will be addressed once things are running smoothly.
 Those targets will be finalized once the port is complete.

 ## Development Pipeline